Jakobeha/type-sitter/README.md

 ## Usage

 There are three ways to use `type-sitter`: procedural macros, build script, or the CLI tool.
 Procedural macros is the easiest.
-Build script is much faster because it's less redundant.
-The CLI tool is as fast as the build script, and lets you edit the generated code, but requires you to run it manually.
+Build script is recommended because it's much faster (only runs when the grammar changes) and lets you see the generated code.
+The CLI tool is the most flexible, as it lets you edit the generated code, but it requires you to re-generate the code manually.

 Every method requires that you **vendor** the tree-sitter grammar you want to generate bindings for: you cannot just include it as a dependency in `Cargo.toml`, because the node generator needs a hard-coded (relative) path to the grammar's `node-types.json`, and the query generator needs a hard-coded path to the grammar's root folder (containing `src/node-types.json`), which must also contain a built shared object (at `build/tree_sitter_foobar_binding.dylib` or `build/tree_sitter_foobar_binding.so`).

-### Procedural macros
+### Procedural macros (easiest)

 ```shell
 cargo add type-sitter  # Or add to Cargo.toml manually